C. Edward Dixon, PhDProfessor

 Dr. Dixon served as president of the National Neurotrauma Society for the 2002-2003 term and continued as councilor of the society for terms 2004-2007 and 2009-2012.
 He also has continued as a study section participant of several public and private grant review panels.
 His research has dealt primarily with mechanisms of post-traumatic memory deficits, rodent models of traumatic brain injury, and functional outcomes.

-Dr. Dixon has published 157 papers in refereed journals, one book (co-editor), 25 book chapters, and two editorials.
+Dr. Dixon has published 201 papers in refereed journals, two books (coeditor), 28 book chapters, and two editorials.

 Professional Organization Membership